 - If the K2 Media Client has the Fibre Channel option, you must install the Fibre Channel card driver.
-Follow the procedure at "Installing the Fibre Channel card driver" on page 78, and then complete the remainder of this procedure. - If the K2 Media Client has does not have the Fibre Channel option, dismiss all wizards and messages.
+Follow the procedure at "Installing the Fibre Channel card driver" on page 90, and then complete the remainder of this procedure. - If the K2 Media Client has does not have the Fibre Channel option, dismiss all wizards and messages.
 Do not install drivers.
 Support for hardware is provided when you install K2 system software. - 26.
 Restore networking on the K2 Media Client.
-Refer to "Restoring network configuration" on page 44. - 27.
+Refer to "Restoring network configuration" on page 55. - 27.
 You must now activate the Windows operating system.
 You must do this before installing drivers or installing software.
-Refer to "Activating the Windows operating system" on page 78. - 28.
+Refer to "Activating the Windows operating system" on page 90. - 28.
 Shut down the K2 Media Client. - 29.
 Power up the K2 Media Client. - 30.
-Install K2 Media Client software, making the appropriate selection for stand-alone storage or shared storage.
-Also install related software, such as SNFS, if required for the latest upgrade.
-Refer to your latest K2 Media Client Release Notes for detailed instructions. - Upon restart, a Found New Hardware wizard and/or messages about services/drivers can be displayed. - 31.
+Install K2 Media Client software and related software, such as SNFS.
+Some software must be uninstalled before it can be installed.
+Refer to your latest K2 Media Client Release Notes for instructions.
+When you install K2 Media Client software, make the appropriate selection for stand-alone storage or shared storage. - Upon restart, a Found New Hardware wizard and/or messages about services/drivers can be displayed. - 31.
 Dismiss all wizards and messages.
 Do not install drivers. - 32.
 Cancel AppCenter startup as follows: - a.
 Click Cancel on the log in dialog box. - b.
 Click Cancel on the AppCenter Startup check. - c.
 Click Abort when AppCenter tries to log in again. - 33.
 If the K2 Media Client is an shared storage model, you can now configure the shared storage by adding the K2 Media Client to a K2 Storage System.
 To do this you use the K2 System Configuration application.
 Refer to the K2 Storage System Instruction Manual and the K2 Media Client System Guide for detailed procedures. - 34.
 If the K2 Media Client is a stand-alone storage model, configure the storage by creating a new media file system.
 To do this you use Storage Utility.
 Refer to the "Managing Internal Storage" chapter or the "Direct Connect Storage" chapter in the K2 Media Client System Guide as appropriate for detailed procedures.